 4. Make it feel good.
 Grooming doesn’t have to be something unpleasant.
 In fact, many dogs and cats LOVE being groomed!
 It just takes a bit of time to realize this.
 This is because a lot of the time, we don’t get to the grooming until that coat has already gotten matted at which point the grooming, sure enough, becomes unpleasant or even at times painful.

 Therefore, groom your cat as often as possible and start with the areas your cat enjoys being petted and rubbed.
 Give her a little pet with the brush on top of her head or on the back near the tail, wherever your cat love spots are.
 This will help her realize that the brush isn’t her enemy and that it can feel quite nice.
 Reward her when she handles it well, and with time and patience, she will let you comb the less pleasant spots as well.

 Most of the time, brushing and combing will be enough, however, sometimes some shampooing and trimming may be necessary.
 Here’s a great video on How to Bathe a Cat from Cole and Marmalade’s hooman Chris Poole.
 If you don’t feel comfortable bathing and trimming your cat, you can also visit a local groomer and get professional help.

-Attention to your pet’s coat and skin hygiene is just as important as tending to all their vaccinations, parasite controls, dental care, and their overall health status.
+Attention to cat coat care and skin hygiene is just as important as tending to all their vaccinations, parasite controls, dental care, and their overall health status.
 Help your cat maintain clean, strong and glossy fur and keep them be healthy and happy for many years to come.
-Do you have any pawsome tips to share in regard to coat grooming?
-Tell us on FB, Instagram or Twitter!